 Rowntree Society, The

 Founded by Steven Burkeman in 2001 at a time when it looked as though the Rowntree inheritance was in danger of disappearing altogether from York (apart, of course, from the work of the Joseph Rowntree trusts).
 With the support of Hugh Bayley MP, he put together a small group of people, including Mark Jones, Gillian Cruddas, John Sunley, Brian Jardine, and Stephen Pittam.
+A lecture given by Steven Burkeman in 2001 at The Mount School, calling for a Society to be created, can be downloaded from this page.

 In 2003, Continuum consultants were appointed to make recommendations about the possibility of a visitor centre and a Rowntree trail.